sdziallas/comp55/docs/labs/6-Lists.md

 That is all you need
 for this mini-lab.
 When that is done, you can submit the text of the java file online via canvas.
-Just copy and paste the code into the editor into the canvas submission page for Ball.java.
+Just copy and paste the code into the editor into the canvas submission page for Balls.java.

 ## **Bonus: What?
 The balls don't move independently\!
 I gotta make them all bounce around the screen.**